tashukbiz/family-trivia-landing/page_structure.md

 ## **4. HOW IT WORKS**

 **Title:**
-**Start Playing in 30 Seconds**
+🚀 Start Playing in 30 Seconds

-Create a 4-step grid layout on glass cards:
+**Steps (create 4-column or stacked layout):**

-**Step 1** — Add up to 10 players or teams
+**Step 1 — Add Players**
+Up to 10 players or teams.

-**Step 2** — Each person chooses topic + difficulty
+**Step 2 — Choose Topics & Difficulty**
+Each person picks what suits them.

-**Step 3** — Pass the device around
+**Step 3 — Pass the Device Around**
+One phone or tablet.
+Clear turn indicators.

-**Step 4** — Answer trivia (instant results + auto scoring)
+**Step 4 — Answer Trivia**
+Instant feedback.
+Auto scoring.

 **Note:**
-Play **3–15 rounds**, or keep repeating as long as you want.
+Play **3–15 rounds**, or repeat endlessly.
 Every question is fresh — no repeats.

 ---

-## **5. FEATURES**
+## **5. FEATURES SECTION**

 **Title:**
-**Everything You Want in a Family Trivia Game**
+🌟 Everything You Want in a Family Trivia Game

-Feature cards (glassmorphic tiles):
+Create feature cards for:

 1. **Endless AI-Generated Questions**
       Unique every time.

 2. **Any Topic You Can Think Of**
       Dinosaurs, space, Harry Potter, AFL, anime, sharks, TikTok…

 3. **Fair for All Ages**
       From kids to adults to grandparents.

 4. **One Device for Everyone**
       Perfect for kitchen tables, road trips, or restaurants.

 5. **Short or Long Games**
       3–15 rounds or unlimited play.

 6. **Learning Disguised As Fun**
       Kids learn without feeling like it’s homework.

 7. **Beautiful, Simple UI**
       Designed for play, not confusion.

 8. **Auto Save Anytime**
       Resume games even after closing the app.

 ---

-## **6. USE CASES**
+## **6. USE CASES SECTION**

 **Title:**
-**Perfect for Every Family Moment**
+🎉 Perfect for Every Family Moment

-Use floating icons (car, couch, party hat, sunshine, pizza slice):
+Use icons (car, couch, night sky, pizza slice):

 - Road trips
 - Weekends & holidays